DMVPN

 Cisco DMVPN

-These technologies may seem complex, and this post aims to break them down into simple terms.
-First, we mentioned that DMVPN has different components, which are the building block of a DMVPN network.
+These technologies may seem complex, and this post aims to simplify them.
+First, we mentioned that DMVPN has different components, which are the building blocks of a DMVPN network.
 These include Generic Routing Encapsulation (GRE), Next Hop Redundancy Protocol (NHRP), and IPsec.

 The Dynamic Multipoint VPN (DMVPN) feature allows users to better scale large and small IP Security (IPsec) Virtual Private Networks (VPNs) by combining generic routing encapsulation (GRE) tunnels, IPsec encryption, and Next Hop Resolution Protocol (NHRP).